dtcc-platform/dtcc-builder/README.md

 WIP: Describe pipeline overview.

-### Building the VCCore Docker container
+### Building the Docker container

-The most convenient way to use VCCore is via the custom [Docker](https://www.docker.com/) image, which contains all the dependencies needed for developing, building and running VCCore.
+The most convenient way to work with the Digital Twin Cities Platform is via the custom [Docker](https://www.docker.com/) image, which contains all the dependencies needed for developing, building and running the software.

 The first step is to download and install [Docker](https://www.docker.com/).
 After Docker has been installed, continue with the following steps.

 To build the Docker image for VCCore, enter the `docker` directory and issue the following command:

-    ./vc-build-image
+    ./dtcc-build-image

 if your host operating system is Linux, or

-    ./vc-build-image.bat
+    ./dtcc-build-image.bat

 if your host operating system is Windows.